brandon-zimmerman/mpc-controller/README.md

 The prediction time horizon is set to one second as predictions beyond that would not be reliable or useful.
 10 steps at 0.1 seconds each worked well (![](images/m-N.gif) and ![](images/m-dt.gif) -- [MPC.cpp](src/mpc.cpp) lines 9-10).
 Additional steps slowed processing speed.

-Cost function weights were also tuned ([MPC.cpp](src/mpc.cpp) lines 80-96).  the cross track and orientation error weights are relatively large - 2000.0 each.
+Cost function weights were also tuned ([MPC.cpp](src/mpc.cpp) lines 76-92).  the cross track and orientation error weights are relative large (`cte_weight=700.0` and `epsi_weight=500.0`).
 With these weights the vehicle can successfully handle track corners, but sways (oscillates).
+Higher weights causes the vehicle to steer hard or jerk.

-The turns are softened by heavily weighting the cost of changes to throttle and steering angle values.
+The turns are softened by heavily weighting the cost of changes to throttle and steering angle values (`delta_gap_weight = 1000000.0` and `a_gap_weight = 1000.0`) .
 This helps prevent the vehicle from swaying and allowed it to complete the track successfully.